-We hear in the media that, to afford fruits and vegetables, agricultural workers must be paid poverty wages and therefore we "need" illegal immigrants to do this work.
+We hear in the media and from "conservatives" that, to afford fruits and vegetables, agricultural workers must be paid poverty wages and therefore we "need" illegal immigrants to do this work because Americans won't.
 This is false.
+I use the advanced mathematical tool called arithmetic to prove it.

 We hear in the media that companies can't afford to pay higher than poverty wages to agricultural workers.
 We hear they "need" illegal immigrants to do this work because, if producers pay decent wages, we won't be able to afford farm produce.
 The argument goes on to say Americas won't do those jobs because they can only be done at such low pay.